The Systems and Routines I Use for Everyday Life

 • “Jack Dorsey at Startup School 2013” (at only 150k views, this is also underrated)

-7) Do you have any last thoughts on work, life or balance that you’d like to share with our readers?
+6) Do you have any last thoughts on work, life or balance that you’d like to share with our readers?

-Take more risks: speak out, message people you admire, build a company, apply to jobs before you're qualified, ask the person you fancy out on a date.
+Take more risks: Speak out, message people you admire, build a company, apply to jobs before you're qualified, ask the person you fancy out on a date.

-Learn, always: you can't go wrong if you follow this formula for life; it's the way the world works.
+Learn, always: You can't go wrong if you follow this formula for life – it's the way the world works.